Search element - Quick search bar

 Breastfed babies are used to controlling how much milk they take at each feed.
 They come off the breast when they’ve had enough.

-• Prepare and offer small amounts of expressed breastmilk to reduce wastage.
+• Prepare small amounts of expressed breastmilk to reduce wastage.
+Learn more about preparing breastmilk.

-• If using formula, prepare and offer small amounts to reduce the amount of formula so your baby may take more breastmilk at the next feed.
+• If using formula, offering small amounts can help the baby take more breastmilk at the next feed.

-• It allows your baby to drink the amount they want, rather than being given too much.
+• It lets the baby drink the amount they want, not more than they need.

 How to pace feeds

-• Hold the baby in an upright position, supporting their head and neck with your hand rather than with your arm.
+• Hold the baby upright: Support their head and neck with your hand.

-• Gently brush the teat down the middle of baby’s lips, particularly the bottom lip.
-This encourages baby to open their mouth wide.
-It allows you to place the whole teat into their mouth.
-Don't push the teat into the baby's mouth, let them take it.
+• Let the baby take the teat: Gently brush the teat down the middle of the baby’s lips, especially the bottom lip.
+This encourages the baby to open their mouth wide so you can place the whole teat into their mouth.
+Don't push the teat in, let the baby take it.

-• Tip the bottom of the bottle up just far enough for the milk to fill the teat.
-As the feed goes on, the bottle is more horizontal and by the end of the feed, the bottle will be tipped up more.
+• Keep the bottle mostly horizontal: Tip the bottle just enough to fill the teat with milk.
+As the feed goes on, let the baby gradually lean backwards more so that milk stays in the teat.
+Keep their head and neck straight.
+At the end of the feed the bottle will be almost vertical.

-• Let the baby rests every few minutes.
-This will help to stop them drinking too much, too fast.
+• Pause often: Let the baby rest every few minutes to avoid drinking too much, too fast.

-• Allow the baby to decide when to finish the feed.
-They may not need to drink all the milk in the bottle.
+• Let the baby finish when ready.
+They may not need all the milk in the bottle and that’s okay.

 © Australian Breastfeeding Association June 2025